Concordium/concordium-wallet-proxy/README.md

     explanation).
 If not present the first amount in the list is a pure incoming amount.
   - `"incomingAmounts"` an array of `EncryptedAmount` values, i.e., an array of hexadecimal strings.
 The array could be empty, but is always present.
+* `"accountNonce"` the nonce of the account matching the balance.
+This is the nonce of the next transaction that is not yet included in the balance.

 ## Account Nonce